UK > Graduate School > About the Graduate School > Honorary Degrees

 - Optional additional information which the nominator deems appropriate.

-A complete nomination dossier (with the minimum items listed above) is required for the nomination to be considered by the University Joint Committee on Honorary Degrees.
+A complete nomination package is required for the nomination to be considered by the University Joint Committee on Honorary Degrees.

 Please direct questions to Dr. Morris Grubbs,